JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

 ![[remote-wakeonlan-1755481071615.webp]]
 ~~clap~!

 I came across a 2014 article on a site called serverfault that kind of answered the question.
-It's not an official document, and it's not accurate, but the logic of the respondent convinced me, so I pulled it up.
+It's not an official document, and it's not accurate, but the logic of the answerer convinced me, so I pulled it up.

 ```embed
 title: "Why does a Wake-On-LAN packet contain 16 duplications of the target MAC address?"